Phrogz/visual-scxml-editor/README.md

   selection in text editor
 * Changes to inspector action parameters defocuses Inspector after editor updates;
   this does not occur for non-action inputs, e.g. state size.
-* Fix the context `visual-scxml-editor.anyEditorIsActive` to be active iff an editor is active, and switch commands that could be invoked from the text editor (like `Add State`) to use this context.
+* Fix the context `visual-scxml-editor.editorActive` to be active iff an editor is active, and switch commands that could be invoked from the text editor (like `Add State`) to use this context.
 * Add command to create new text editor with SCXML shell + visual editor
 * Rename state without Inspector